TumiRantsane/Module-1-Capstone-Project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Microverse, coding partners and standup team.
+I would like to thank Microverse.

 ## 📝 License <a name="license"></a>